dmutikainen/dmutikainen.github.io/_posts/2024-07-23-chi-square-test.md

 The Critical Value for our specified Acceptance Criteria of 0.05 is **3.84**

-Based upon these statistics, we retain the null hypothesis, and conclude that there is no relationship between mailer type and sign-up rate.
+Based upon these statistics, we retain the null hypothesis and conclude ***there is no relationship between mailer type and sign-up rate***.

-In other words - even though the higher cost Mailer 2 had a higher signup rate (37.8%) than the lower cost Mailer 1 (32.8%), this difference is ***not*** significant based on our Acceptance Criteria of 0.05.
+In other words - even though the higher cost Mailer 2 had a higher sign-up rate (37.8%) than the lower cost Mailer 1 (32.8%), this difference is ***not*** significant based on our Acceptance Criteria of 0.05.

-Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher cost mailers ude to the slight increase in sign-up rate over the low cost mailer - but from what we've seen in this test - that may not be a great decision.
+Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher cost mailers due to the slight increase in sign-up rate over the low cost mailer - but from what we've seen in this test - that might not be the best decision.
 It would result in spending more money on the mailer, but not *necessarily* gaining any extra revenue as a result.

 Our results here also do not say there *definitely isn't a difference between the two mailers* - we are only advising that we should not make any rigid conclusions *at this point*.